banchan86/harp-tech.github.io_ref/tutorials/hobgoblin-acquisition.md

 (TODO: wiring diagram)

 > [!TIP]
-> You can use another device (such as a potentiometer, button, etc) and one of the other digital output channels by changing the appropriate properties.
+> You can use another actuator (such as a active buzzer) and one of the other digital output channels by changing the appropriate properties.

 Previously we have been acquiring data from the `Hobgoblin` by placing operators after the [`Device`] operator.
 In order to send commands to the device, we need to place operators that lead into the [`Device`] operator.